-Acute lymphoblastic lymphoma is a very rare cancer that affects the blood cells and the immune system of the patient, but since it mainly occurs in people under the age of 35 and chiefly affects children—it is the most common cancer to affect children between the ages of 1 and 7—it is a disease that gets a lot of attention.
-Unfortunately, it is also a very confusing disease because it gets tangled up with terms similar to it, such as lymphoblastic lymphoma and acute lymphoblastic leukemia (ALL).
-Understanding the nuances that separate these terms related to acute lymphoblastic lymphoma and diseases can be illuminating in trying to understand the very confusing world of lymphomas and leukemias.
+Acute lymphoblastic lymphoma (ALL) is a very rare cancer that affects the blood cells and the immune system of the patient.
+Since it mainly occurs in people under the age of 35 and chiefly affects children–it is the most common cancer to affect children between the ages of 1 and 7–it is a disease that gets a lot of attention.

 Before we go on, it's important to distinguish between a lymphoma and a leukemia.
 The difference is in presentation.
 If a blood cancer presents with tumors, it is classified as a lymphoma.
 If it appears only in circulating cells, it is a leukemia.
 If it does both, it is a leukemia/lymphoma.